aasitamk/aasitamk.github.io/README.md

 * For up to 5 words, the output displays the number of ocurrances of each needle:
 <br/>`[needle_value]: [total_ocurrances]`

-* For more than 5 words, the output will display an error with the following message:
+* For more than 5 words, the output displays an error with the following message:
 <br/>`"Too many words!"`